Graded sum formula for $\tilde{A}_1$-Soergel calculus and the nil-blob algebra: Blob algebras and Soergel calculus for

 A Soergel diagram has its regions, that is the connected components of the complement of the graph in $\mathbb{R}\times [0,1] $, decorated by elements of $R$.
 For simplicity, we omit the decoration $ 1 \in R $ when drawing Soergel diagrams. \end{definition}

-The points where an arc of a Soergel diagram intersects the boundary of the strip $\mathbb{R}\times [0,1] $ are called \emph{boundary points}.
-The left to right reading of the boundary points gives rise to two elements of $ \Exp$ called the \emph{bottom boundary} and \emph{top boundary} of the diagram, respectively.
+{{A vertex of an arc of a Soergel diagram that belongs to}} the boundary of the strip $\mathbb{R}\times [0,1] $ is called a \emph{boundary point}. {{We say that an arc $ l $ of $ D $ is a \emph{boundary dot arc} if one of its vertices is a dot and the other one is a boundary point.}} The left to right reading of the boundary points gives rise to two elements of $ \Exp$ called the \emph{bottom boundary} and \emph{top boundary} of the diagram, respectively.

 \begin{definition} The diagrammatic Soergel category $\tildeSoergelcat$ is the monoidal category whose objects are the elements of $ \Exp$ and whose morphisms $ \botts{x}{y} $ are the $R$-modules generated by all Soergel diagrams with bottom boundary $\underline{x}$ and top boundary $\underline{y}$, modulo isotopy and modulo the following local relations